eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

 I have not investigated this much.
 I also fear that it is not very effective, because in the `filtering` stage we remove `packs` where the inputs would have to be packed, or the outputs unpacked.

+Side note 2:
+We should only extend to non-memory nodes.
+If we also extend to memory nodes, then we may re-introduce loads/stores that we rejected, for example because of mis-alignment.

 **Algorithm Step 4: Combine PackSet (stitch the pairs together)**

 We now have all the `pairs`, that follow the `use-def` chains.